What Is Retina Rocks?

 Keeping current with the retina literature for most is an ongoing effort in futility.
 New journals are constantly being introduced and current journals get thicker and thicker.
 Researching a topic on PUBMED doesn’t allow for spotting key references or for quickly digesting what’s new globally for a topic of interest.
 And remembering what you’ve read a few weeks later (or even after you’ve turned the page to the next article) is a struggle.

-To address these concerns, every month we pull key clinical references from the major ophthalmic (American Journal of Ophthalmology, British Journal of Ophthalmology, Investigative Ophthalmology and Visual Science, JAMA Ophthalmology, Ophthalmology, Survey of Ophthalmology) and retinal (Journal of VitreoRetinal Diseases, Ophthalmic Surgery Lasers and Imaging Retina, Ophthalmology Retina, Retina, and Retinal Cases & Brief Reports) journals.
+To address these concerns, every month we pull key clinical references from the major ophthalmic (American Journal of Ophthalmology, British Journal of Ophthalmology, Canadian Journal of Ophthalmology, Eye, Graefe’s Archive for Clinical and Experimental Ophthalmology, Indian Journal of Ophthalmology, International Ophthalmology, Investigative Ophthalmology and Visual Science, JAMA Ophthalmology, Japanese Journal of Ophthalmology, Ophthalmology, Ophthalmology Science, Survey of Ophthalmology) and retinal (International Journal of Retina and Vitreous, Journal of VitreoRetinal Diseases, Ophthalmic Surgery Lasers and Imaging Retina, Ophthalmology Retina, Progress in Retinal and Eye Research, Retina, and Retinal Cases & Brief Reports) journals.
 Although we can’t provide the actual journal article PDF for obvious copyright issues, we provide a single line citation including a brief summary of the article’s main points.
 Our goal is not to be inclusive, but to capture all major clinically relevant references.

 At the top of most folders is a ___References file that contains the annotated bibliography for that topic.
 Every month we file key articles into the appropriate Retina Rocks folder(s) and update this file.
 Key articles are located at the top of the list.
 This allows for a rapid snapshot and review of the literature when one is also looking through our multimedia images.
 Here’s a sample showing the central retinal artery references.